RiledUpCrow/Flier/docs/Lobby.md

     Another example, if the player has 1 rocket, the item set has 2 rockets and you `increase` it to amount of 3, the player will receive 6 rockets, to the amount of 7.
 Because `1 + (2 * 3) = 1 + 6 = 7`.

     Next is the `conflict_action`.
-It specified what happend if you try to add a different item set in the same category.
+It specified what happened if you try to add a different item set in the same category.

     Imagine you have two different rocket types - fast, light one and a strong, slow missile.
 You set a limit of 6 for the light rockets and 2 for the heavy ones, and give them the same category, let's call it `rockets`.
 The player can either buy heavy rockets or light rockets, but not both at the same time - they both go to the same category, and you can have only one item set in the category.
 Now if the player has bought light rockets already and he clicks on the heavy rockets, these things can happen: